Traditional fishing boat: Planking

 Building boats from planks meant boats could be more precisely constructed along the line of large canoes than hollowing tree trunks allowed.
 It is possible that planked canoes were developed as early as 8,500 years ago in Southern California.

 By 3000 BC, the Egyptians knew how to assemble planks of wood into a ship hull.
 They used woven straps to lash planks together, and reeds or grass stuffed between the planks to seal the seams.
 An example of their skill is the Khufu ship, a vessel 143 ft in length entombed at the foot of the Great Pyramid of Giza around 2500 BC and found intact in 1954.

 A further development was the use of timber frames, to which the planks could be lashed, stitched or nailed.
 With the use of frames, it is possible to develop carvel-style and clinker-style planking (in the USA the term lapstrake is used instead of clinker).
 Scandinavians were using clinker construction by at least 350 BC.

 Carvel construction dates back even earlier.
 A luzzu is a double-ended carvel-built fishing boat from the Maltese islands.
-Traditionally, they are brightly painted in shades of yellow, red, green and blue, and the bow is normally pointed with a pair of eyes.
+Traditionally, they are brightly painted in shades of yellow, red, green and blue, and the bow is normally painted with a pair of eyes.
 These eyes may be the modern survival of an ancient Phoenician custom (also practiced by the ancient Greeks); they are sometimes (and probably inaccurately) referred to as the Eye of Horus or of Osiris.
 The luzzu has survived because it tends to be a sturdy and stable boat even in bad weather.
 Originally, the luzzu was equipped with sails although nowadays almost all are motorised, with onboard diesel engines being the most common.